braineatingmachines/braineatingmachines.github.io/pages/info/faq.md

 - Laptop (if specified)
 - Any required medications

-**Complete packing list:** See our [Summer Camp Parent Guide](/summer-camp-guide/#what-to-bring-what-not-to-bring).
+**Complete packing list:** See our [Seasonal Camp Parent Guide](/seasonal-camp-guide/#what-to-bring-what-not-to-bring).

 **Are make-up days available if my child misses camp?**

-No, make-up sessions are not available for summer camps.
+No, make-up sessions are not available for seasonal camps.
 See our [Attendance policy](/policies/#attendance-absences) for details.

 **What are the health requirements?**

-Summer camps require completed health forms submitted one week before camp starts.
-See our [Summer Camp Health Requirements](/summer-camp-guide/#health-medical-requirements).
+Seasonal camps require completed health forms submitted one week before camp starts.
+See our [Seasonal Camp Health Requirements](/seasonal-camp-guide/#health-medical-requirements).

 ### Competitive Robotics

 **What does the competitive robotics season look like?**

-The competitive robotics season typically runs from September through March.
-Teams meet weekly for 2-3 hours to work on:
+The competitive robotics season typically runs from September through December.
+Teams meet weekly for 3-6 hours to work on:

 - Robot design and building
 - Programming and testing